stammler/simframe/.github/CONTRIBUTING.md

 ## Requesting features

-If you have an idea of a feature, that is missing in `simframe`, of if you want to suggest and improvement, please open a new [feature request issue](https://github.com/stammler/simframe/issues/new?template=feature_request.md&title=[FEATURE]+Descriptive+title+of+the+feature+request).
+If you have an idea of a new feature, that is missing in `simframe`, or if you want to suggest an improvement, please open a new [feature request issue](https://github.com/stammler/simframe/issues/new?template=feature_request.md&title=[FEATURE]+Descriptive+title+of+the+feature+request).

 ## Contributing code